 any discretionary or competitive grant administered by the Department for a transportation-related purpose administered by the Secretary that is otherwise awarded to the Indian tribe.

+Tribal requeset to delete strikethrough; update funding stream language

 § 663.2 Congressional policy.

 (a) As stated in section 1121 of Pub.
 L. 114-94, Congress directed the Secretary to establish and carry out a program to be known as the Tribal Self–Governance within the Department.